ruchitachandhok/sei-flex-49/w03/d2/loops-lab-1.md

 You don't need to complete all of these, but <strong>you must complete at least 10 of these exercises.</strong> I would strongly encourage you to attempt as many as possible though.

-## Part 0: Two exercises on Basic array operations
+# Part 0: Basic array operations

 For Part 0 and Part 1, copy the exercises below into the **script.js** file and code away!